radarlabs/unity-radar/README.md

 ## Examples

-See the scripts overview here: [`scripts`](Assets/Radar/Scripts/README.md).

-See the demo scene overview here: [`demo`](Assets/Radar/Demo/README.md).

-To run the example app, clone this repository, add your publishable API key in Radar SDK settings inside Unity Editor (`Radar -> Settings`), and build the app.
+To run the example app, clone this repository, set your publishable API key on the `Example` game object, and build the app.

 ## Support